Summer Movie Guide: What to watch from May through Labor Day - WTOP News

 “Happiness for Beginners” (Netflix, on July 27): Ellie Kemper is a newly divorced woman looking to shake things up.

-“Sympathy for the Devil” (IFC): Joel Kinnaman is forced to drive a mysterious gunman (Nicolas Cage) in this thriller.
+“Sympathy for the Devil” (RLJE Films): Joel Kinnaman is forced to drive a mysterious gunman (Nicolas Cage) in this thriller.

 “Kokomo City” (Magnolia): This documentary follows four Black transgender sex workers.